dhack8/AVC-2016-Team-6/README.md

 We have made great progress this week robot gets to the start of quad 3, Hardware guys still havnt produced a final prototype, but this is of little concern for the current prototype is very solid and we are in no rush for the next.

 ###Week 5 Checklist
-- [ ] Everyone: Hand in progress report on monday.
+- [x] Everyone: Hand in progress report on monday.
 - [ ] Programmers: Get through quadrants 1-3.
 - [ ] Programmers: Write code for detecting maze intersections etc.
-- [ ] Programmers: write code for 90 degree turns
+- [x] Programmers: write code for 90 degree turns
-- [ ] Programmers: Work on some conceptual code for quad 4.
+- [x] Programmers: Work on some conceptual code for quad 4.
 - [ ] Hardware: Final prototpye has been delayed a lot, it needs to be this week.
-- [ ] Hardware: Print out final chassis.
+- [x] Hardware: Print out final chassis.
 - [ ] Hardware: Fabricate final prototpye.

+###Week 5 Review
+Not the best week, David and Santhu are behind with quadrant 3, final prototype has been printed but not put together yet.

+###Week 6 Checklist
+- [ ] Hardware: Fabricate robot on monday. top proority.
+- [ ] Hardware: Once done you will be assigned to Programming team B (Tim Max Chris).
+- [ ] Santhu and David: Assigned to Programming team A (Santhu David).
+- [ ] Programming team B: Working on quadrant 4 code.
+- [ ] Programming team A: Working on finishing quadrant 3 code.

+Teams its probaby best that we keep out code in seperate files for the moment, that will make testing the code a whole lot easier, for example team B can just run there code from the start of the maze and not worry about line following.
+Then we will stitch all the code together.
+I recommend looking at curiosity 3 as some code in there may help. also elf might give us some helpfull hints on quad 4 this week (but i doubt it) however you should look at his avc wiki.